OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

    and generate ``osi::TrafficUpdate`` as output.
 These models can internally use e.g. Environmental effect, Sensor and/or Logical models as part of a modeled autonomous vehicle, but they can also be used to implement surrounding traffic in simplified ways.
-Optionally traffic participant models can consume ``osi::TrafficCommand`` as input, to allow control by a scenario engine as part of the simulation.
+Optionally, traffic participant models can consume ``osi::TrafficCommand`` as input, to allow control by a scenario engine as part of the simulation.